 After about 2.5 hours of picking, we filled our family basket:

 You could pick some flowers, but my daughter preferred feeding goats with lettuce.
 Thus, we left the flowers.

 On the entrance, which is also the exit, you can find empty plastic bags.
-You fill them with whatever you picked up.
+You fill them with whatever you pick up.

-While I was there, I heard that some families complained about the price.
-And indeed, for a big family, it is not cheap.
-But, if you do it smartly, you can return more than half of the cost via the vegetables and fruits you pick.
+While there, I heard some families complain about the price.
+And indeed, for a big family, this attraction is not cheap.
+But, if you do it smartly, you can return more than half the cost via the vegetables and fruits you pick.
 Moreover, you can also find coupons online.

 After considering this, the price is not so scary, and overall we loved it.
 It is a fun experience for the whole family.
 And I want my kids to know that vegetables and fruits are not growing in the supermarket.

 Have you ever been to Ktofoti?
 Tell us in the comments below.

 That’s all for today, and I’ll see you in future travels!